WoNoMute/wonomute.github.io/_seminars/2019-03-21-pamela-z-seminar-talk-mct.markdown

 **Thursday 4 April 2019** // **15:00-16:00** //  **The Portal, Department of Musicology (ZEB building), Sem Sælands vei 2, 0371 Oslo** // **2nd Floor (The Portal), Fjordgata 1, 7010 Trondheim**

 <div class="orange-square-box space-square-box">
-This talk is organized by the Master's <a href="http://mct-master.github.io">Music, Communication and Technology</a> (UiO/NTNU) in collaboration with WoNoMute.
+This talk is organized by the Master's <a href="http://mct-master.github.io">Music, Communication and Technology</a> (UiO/NTNU) in collaboration with WoNoMute and facilitated by Tone Åse.
 There will be no video streaming of this talk.
 </div>

 {% include image.html